hkirat/full-stack-assignment/README.md

 You can watch this [video](https://www.youtube.com/watch?v=od4hT9abIMQ&t=7s) to know more about it.

 ## About this project
 This project is the backend layer, of the application that we're building for Coding Challanges.
 Which is like a very simple and basic version of [LeetCode](https://leetcode.com/).
+A user can Login, Signup, read Questions and submit possible Solutions for them.

 ## How to use this project
 Setting up this project is very easy.
 Just follow these steps to get started: